Hydrogen powered businessFebruary 14, 2011

 The fuel cells will make the forklifts greenhouse gas emissions free and will help Coca-Cola save some 1.6 million kilowatt hours of electricity every year.

 There has been high demand for hydrogen power in North America in recent years and Air Liquide has put focus on the hydrogen market.
 The company has concentrated its efforts on developing energy efficient, eco-friendly solutions.

 There are possibilities for more partnerships as other nations take note of Air Liquide’s innovations.
-The company already has plans to install hydrogen stations in Japan and Norway.
+The company already has plans to install hydrogen stations in

 “Air Liquide continues to pave the way in providing innovative technology,” said Michael J. Graff, CEO of American Air Liquide Holdings Inc. “Coca-Cola is the latest to validate hydrogen as a practically and commercially viable fuel source.”

 Coca-Cola has stated that sustainability is a core component for their business and has expressed enthusiasm in supporting the hydrogen fuel industry.

 With the environment and worldwide power consumption becomming an issue for concern, more companies are hailing hydrogen as the solution to the world’s energy problem.